Włodzimierz Dzieduszycki

 Count Włodzimierz Ksawery Tadeusz Dzieduszycki ([vwɔˈd͡ʑi.mjɛʂ d͡ʑɛ.duˈʂɨt͡s.ki]; 22 June 1825 – 18 September 1899) was a Polish noble, landowner, naturalist, political activist, collector and patron of arts of Ruthenian heritage.
 Włodzimierz became the first Ordynat of the Poturzyca estate.
-He was owner of the Poturzyca, Zarzecze, Kramarzowka, Markpol, Lachowice, Dobraczyn, Medowa, Jaryszow, Konarzewo, Gluszyn, Wiry and Szczytnik estates and a founder of the Natural History Museum in Lviv.
+He was owner of the Poturzyca, Zarzecze, Kramarzowka, Markpol, Lachowice, Dobraczyn, Medowa, Jaryszow, Konarzewo, Gluszyn, Wiry and Szczytnik estates and a founder of the Natural History Museum in Lviv (Lwów).
 He was one of the first Polish magnates to replace serfdom on his estates.

 Biography

-He was the son of Józef Kalasanty (1776-1847) and Paulina Anna and was educated in Poland and from 1840 in Göttingen and Paris.
+Dzieduszycki was born in Jaryszów in the Russian Podolia, the son of Józef Kalasanty (1776–1847) and Paulina Anna née Działyńska and was educated in Poland and from 1840 in Göttingen and Paris.
+Józef had been active in the Kościuszko Uprising and the Napoleonic campaign before settling at home and working as a bibliographer.
+Paulina was the sister of Tytus Działyński who was a keen naturalist and collector.
 In 1846 Wlodzimierz returned to Poland.

 During the Spring of Nations in 1848, he became a member of the "Council of the Nation of Lwow" (Centralna Rada Narodowa Lwowska) and pro-Polish organisation Ruski (Ruskyi) Sobor (opposite to the Holovna Ruska Rada).